Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 The kids didn't actually do any of the painting.

-They did dance moves, they were doing breakdancing
+They did dance moves.

-and talking to Keith about music
+They were doing break dancing and talking to Keith about music,

-because, of course, he always had his ghetto blaster.
+because of course he always had his ghetto blaster.

 He rocked it out in about a day.
-I mean some hours like four to six hours and Keith was never very

-precious about his murals on the street.
-Before Melbourne actually he had done a lot of pieces on
+Before Melbourne, actually, he had done a lot of pieces on paper,

-paper but this was one of the first big large-scale murals that he'd done on a wall that was to be
+but this was one of the first big, large-scale murals

-permanent and he was really excited about it.
+And he was really excited about it.

-He wrote in his journals, I'm so excited because I finally did this piece and it's a permanent site.
+I'm just so excited because I finally did this piece,

 This was one of the first paintings Haring ever did where beforehand it was agreed that it would become a permanent work.